4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 A genuine, authentic conversation means being willing to have our minds changed.

-Educate the congregation through committee meetings, Christian education, and newsletters what you will and won’t preach about so no one is surprised.
+Listeners need to know the boundaries around what we will and won’t preach so no one is surprised.

-We might go into greater depth with the parish council, not to have them agree with you, but so they are not surprised about what you say from the pulpit and are equipped to respond if they hear complaints.
+We might go into greater depth with the parish council, not so they agree with us but so they are not surprised about what we say from the pulpit and are equipped to respond if they hear complaints.

 Preaching boundaries might include:

-I will preach when policies that affect all of us—or only some of us—are congruent or incongruent with the gospel.
+• I will preach when church or public policies that affect all of us—or only some of us—are congruent or incongruent with the gospel.

-I will preach how God is concerned with us as individuals as much as God is concerned with us as a people.
+• I will preach how God is concerned with us as individuals as much as God is concerned with us as a community.

-I will preach the ways love of neighbor is applied to every realm of our lives, in our hearts, families, work, and our common life as a community and nation.
+• I will preach the ways love of neighbor is applied to every realm of our lives, in our hearts, families, work, and our common life as a parish, community, and nation.

 conclusion

-Emotional regulation, encouraging safety for a conversation, and reflecting and getting curious afterwards help us prepare for future pushback we receive.
+Emotional regulation, encouraging safety for a conversation, reflecting and getting curious afterwards, and letting people know what they can expect in our sermons prepare us for future pushback.

 With practice and prayer, we’ll be ready to respond clearly, respectfully, pastorally.